IceRaptor/HumanResources/README.md

 | Skill | Rookie | Regular | Veteran | Elite | Legendary |
 | Size | Tiny | Small | Medium | Large | Huge |

+## Warnings

-:warning: This mod introduces new pilot tags.
+* :warning: This mod introduces new pilot tags (see below).
 If removed from an active career, the pilots will retain those tags but no definitions will be present for these custom tags.
 The pilots will have long strings in their 'attributes' section but there should be no other impact.
 There is unfortunately no convenient way to clean these up during an uninstall.

 # Hiring